xmik/targetprocess-backup/TP_API_knowledge_base.md

   }
 )
 ```
 but then all of the default fields from response are not returned, only the once listed here (plucked).
-This makes sense for AssignedUser, because it returns an array of users, but in ohter cases (e.g. Times) it returns an array of IDs.
+This makes sense for AssignedUser, because it returns an array of users, but in other cases (e.g. Times) it returns an array of IDs.
 So anyway, we still need to get e.g. `tp('Times')` to see how much time was spent and the description.
 Furthermore, this approach would demand to list all the collections explicitly, thus I prefer to get default response.
 We'll anyway request for entities like: Times separately.

 Another reason, why not use this: I think it creates **additional request for each user story** to get its 1 Collection of Entities.
 So it is **inefficient** and could easily go above 1000 items in a request: "You can not have more then 1000 items per request.
 If you set 'take' parameter greater than 1000, it will be treated as 1000 (including link generation)". [source](http://dev.targetprocess.com/rest/response_format).
 Furthermore, I don't think such a solution would be easier to restore (in the future).